LispCookbook/cl-cookbook/strings.md

 ## Comparing Strings

-The general functions EQUAL and EQUALP can be used to test whether two strings are equal.
-The strings are compared element-by-element, either in a case-sensitive manner (EQUAL) or not (EQUALP).
+The general functions `equal` and `equalp` can be used to test whether two strings are equal.
+The strings are compared element-by-element, either in a case-sensitive manner (`equal`) or not (`equalp`).
 There's also a bunch of string-specific comparison functions.
 You'll want to use these if you're deploying implementation-defined attributes of characters.
 Check your vendor's documentation in this case.

 Here are a few examples.
 Note that all functions that test for inequality return the position of the first mismatch as a generalized boolean.
-You can also use the generic sequence function MISMATCH if you need more versatility.
+You can also use the generic sequence function `mismatch` if you need more versatility.

 ~~~lisp
 (string= "Marx" "Marx")